llobato/docs/docs/other/install-gwms-frontend.md

 #### Pilot proxies

-This proxy is used by the factory to submit the glideinWMS pilot jobs.
+This proxy is used by the factory to submit the GlideinWMS pilot jobs.
 Therefore, they must be authorized to access to the CEs (factory entry points) where jobs are submitted.
 There is no need to notify the Factory operation about the DN of this proxy (neither at the initial registration nor for subsequent changes).
-This second proxy has no special requirement or controls added by the factory but will probably require VO attributes because of the CEs: if you are able to use this proxy to submit jobs to the CEs where the Factory runs glideinWMS pilots for you, then the proxy is OK.
+This second proxy has no special requirement or controls added by the factory but will probably require VO attributes because of the CEs: if you are able to use this proxy to submit jobs to the CEs where the Factory runs GlideinWMS pilots for you, then the proxy is OK.
 You can test your proxy using `globusrun` or HTCondor-G

 To check the important information about a pem certificate you can use: `openssl